siyelo/blog/source/_posts/2012-10-05-weekly-roundup-3.markdown

 date: 2012-10-05 16:00:00
 comments: true
 categories: Weekly Roundup
-author: Nicole Dirks
+author: Siyelo
+avatar: /images/avatars/siyelo.jpg
+image: /images/artwork/macbook-keyboard.png
+headline: We bring you the third installment of our ever engaging Dev chat session shares.
 ---

-We bring you the third installment of our ever engaging Dev chat session shares.

 Dalibor recommended that we all read ['Lean from the Trenches: Managing Large-Scale Projects with Kanban'](http://pragprog.com/book/hklean/lean-from-the-trenches)  by Henrik Kniberg.
 It's a great look at a practical implementation of Kanban.
 We'll definitely be trying this out with future projects.

 Peter was all about [Schmaless SQL](http://www.confreaks.com/videos/971-mwrc2012-schemaless-sql-the-best-of-both-worlds)  this week.
 Will Leinweber gave a great presentation on the topic at this year's MountainWest RubyConf.